rossyndicate/Hydrology-Online/README.md

 # Hydrology Online

+Main landing page for this project is [here](https://openecodatalab.github.io/Hydrology-Online/)

 This project is funded by the NSF RAPID Hydrologic Sciences program (Award 2028778).
 It's meant to make teaching courses online easier and better.
 The team includes:

 - Anna Bergstrom